 IIED, a policy research organization based in the UK, has published four new briefing papers: "Reshaping contracts for quality natural resource investments" (Mar 2013), "Urban poverty, food security and climate change" (Mar 2013), "Carbon rights legislation: not yet ready for private sector REDD+" (Feb 2013), and "Ringing the changes with a new approach to forest investment" (Jan 2013).

-"A Helping Hand: The Ford Foundation Reaches out to Broaden Minority Coverage"
+A Helping Hand: The Ford Foundation Reaches out to Broaden Minority Coverage

 "It's a two-year deal, $1.04 million to be exact, and renewable, with no strings attached beyond the foundation's larger goal of using journalism to address inequality and injustice."
-By the Editors, Columbia Journalism Review, July/August 2012.
+By the Editors, Columbia Journalism Review, Jul/Aug 2012.

-"Native Americans and a Changing Climate"
+Native Americans and a Changing Climate

 "They're among North America’s most vulnerable population groups, and their 95 million acres of tribal lands present Native Americans with a complex array of challenges and opportunities as they confront a warming climate."
-By Julie Halpert, The Yale Forum on Climate Change & The Media, June 21, 2012.
+By Julie Halpert, The Yale Forum on Climate Change & The Media, Jun 21, 2012.

 Killings of Mexican Journalists Prompt Mexican Environmental Journalists Network Demands for Protection

 In light of the growing list of journalists in Mexico who have disappeared or been killed, the Mexican Environmental Journalists Network (REMPA) would like to thank its sister professional association, the Society of Environmental Journalists, for publishing our consensus on demands for protection of freedom of the press.
 We are grateful for your solidarity. // Ante el aumento de asesinatos y desaparicion de periodistas en México, la Red Mexicana de Periodistas Ambientales agradece a la hermanada asociación profesional, Sociedad de Periodistas Ambientales, su publicación de las exigencias que hemos consensado para lograr las garantia de la libertad de expresión.
 Gracias por su solidaridad.
-June 2012.
+Jun 2012.
 En Español.

-"Pollution, Poverty, People of Color," a series of stories examining environmental justice issues by Environmental Health News, June 2012.
+Pollution, Poverty, People of Color, a series of stories examining environmental justice issues by Environmental Health News, Jun 2012.

-"An Eye on Environmental Justice: EHN Series Focuses on an Under-covered Angle on Toxics," The Observatory, Columbia Journalism Review, June 7, 2012, by Curtis Brainard.
+An Eye on Environmental Justice: EHN Series Focuses on an Under-covered Angle on Toxics, The Observatory, Columbia Journalism Review, Jun 7, 2012, by Curtis Brainard.